-Most people believe that the time to buy a BI reporting software is when the number of reports becomes too time-consuming for staff to run themselves.
+Most people believe that the time to buy a BI report automation software is when the number of reports becomes too time-consuming for staff to run themselves.
 In other words, the business has reached their breaking point in terms of how much it costs to pay someone to run the reports versus how much it would cost to buy software to automate the process.

 Only after they buy the product do they realize how many of the same features - developed to automate report generation and delivery - can be leveraged to automate internal business processes.
 Here are four simple examples to get your business process automation ideas flowing.